he-is-harry/Camp-Haliburton/README.md

 ## Installation and Running
 1\.
 Open the zip file of the project, inside there should be a folder called "**HarryHe_ISU**".
 Move the folder outside of the zip package.
-**Note**: If you see a folder called "_MACOSX" you can ignore this.
+**Note**: If you see a folder called `_MACOSX` you can ignore this.

 Since the game is a java application, at least a JRE, Java Runtime Environment, is required to run the game.
-However, I would recommend that the JDK, Java Development Kit, should be downloaded for ease of use.
+However, I (Harry) would recommend that the JDK, Java Development Kit, should be downloaded for ease of use.

 If you do not have a JDK, follow these steps

 2\.
-Go to https://www.oracle.com/java/technologies/downloads/ and download
+Go to [https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/) and download
 the version of the JDK that matches your operating system and your device specifics.
 The installer may be the easiest way to down load the JDK.